schuppnura/python-anonymization/README.md

 The MCP adapter provides a native Model Context Protocol interface using FastMCP, enabling direct integration with MCP-compatible LLM clients like Claude Desktop, Cline, or other MCP-aware applications.

+Note that with FastMCP, OpenAI tools can be integrated through MCP with their Agents SDK.

 ### Running the MCP Server

 ```bash